leshow/blog/content/post/rust_for_java_devs.md

 In a change for this blog I want to leave the more bleeding edge topics and focus on perhaps one of the most important things one can do in the Rust community: teaching new Rust developers.
 I've been thinking about how best to approach teaching Rust to those used to working with Java, in order to bring a group of developers up to speed with the language for a new project.

-Java was the language I learned & abused in university, but it was a long time ago and I've been out of the Java world for a while.
+Java was the language I learned & abused in university, so my experience with it is somewhat anachronistic and I haven't made any real attempt to keep up with the language.
 When I last wrote Java, if you wanted to pass a function as an argument, you had to declare a new interface or wrap a function in `Callable<T>`.
 Java has come along way since then.
 It's added features that have a clear influence from functional programming and the ML lineage of langs.
 I'm talking about lambda's, `Optional` types, etc. This article isn't going to tell you to write everything in Rust, or that you need to throw out all your Java code.
 Java is a great language with valid use cases.
 I want to explore some comparisons between Java and Rust for the budding Rust programmer.

-## Motivation
+## Language Motivation

 First, a word on the goals of each language.
 Java was created to solve a set of problems.
 It was meant to be ["simple, object-oriented and modular"](<https://en.wikipedia.org/wiki/Java_(programming_language)#Principles>), it was intended to run in a virtual machine and be portable to different architectures, and it was meant to have high performance.
 Rust's goals are to be ["blazingly fast and memory efficient"](https://www.rust-lang.org/), have a "rich type system ... memory-safety and thread-safety", and be productive with good error messaging and a integrated package manager.

 There are some differences here.
-Performance is first on Rust's list, it mentions not having a runtime while also being memory safe, with a powerful type system.
+Performance is high on Rust's list, it mentions not having a runtime while also being memory safe, with a powerful type system.
 These are the areas that Rust really shines; code that is performant and safe.
 Servers that need to handle many thousands of requests per second, applications that need to be fast and run with a small memory footprint, or maybe an OS or code running on an embedded device.
 These things can be done in other languages, but this is the domain that Rust was built for.
 Rust does this while also prevent things like buffer overflows, dangling or null pointer errors.

-That's not to say Rust isn't being used in other places (I'm looking at [yew](https://github.com/yewstack/yew) wasm frontends), and personally, I found that once I got used to the language my prototyping speed was often on par or better than with languages that have a simpler (or dynamic) type system.
+That's not to say Rust isn't being used in other places (I'm looking at [yew](https://github.com/yewstack/yew) wasm frontends).
+And personally, I found that once I got used to the language, my prototyping speed was often on par or better than with languages that have a simpler (or dynamic) type system.
 But that's an argument for another blog post.

 From a pedagogical standpoint, I think the salient points to learn coming from Java to Rust basically boil down to a few broad categories: